felix-zhang1/GIS_project-slope_analysis_on_development_in_hamilton/README.md

 ## Automation

-The workflow is implemented as an automated Python/ArcPy pipeline.
+The full workflow is implemented as a modular Python/ArcPy pipeline within ArcGIS Pro.

+When the required input datasets are supplied in the predefined folder structure, the pipeline automatically executes the complete analysis sequence — from slope derivation to parcel-level statistics and figure generation.

+Execution typically takes several minutes, significantly reducing processing time compared to manual GIS workflows, which may require several hours of step-by-step operations.

+### Key Advantages

+* End-to-end automation of raster and vector processing
+* Fully reproducible and regenerable outputs
+* Modular design allowing parameter modification (e.g., slope thresholds)
+* Suitable for re-running when new datasets or policy assumptions are introduced

 Outputs were validated through:

 * Manual processing comparison
-* Visual inspection of spatial patterns
+* Visual inspection of spatial consistency

-The workflow is fully reproducible.

 ---